Partnership Voluntary Arrangement

 Just as with a company in financial distress, a partnership can negotiate an arrangement with its creditors to give it the breathing space to deal with its problems, either through agreeing debt write offs or deferring payment of liabilities to ease current cash flow constraints.

-What is a Partnership Administration Order?
+What is a Partnership Voluntary Arrangement?

 The Partnership Voluntary Arrangement (PVA) was introduced within the Insolvent Partnership Order 1994.
 It is similar in many ways to the more common Company Voluntary Arrangement (CVA).